Annual Report Navigator

 “I joined Legado earlier this year.
 The Legacy approach inspired me when I realized how it is a positive shift away from a siloed approach to a 360° holistic one.
 I love how Legado emphasizes leveraging community assets over needs and involving empowering communities to lead the change.

 Since this realization, I’ve felt grateful for the meaningful work we are undertaking in Northern Kenya and the inspiring individuals I’ve encountered.
-To illustrate, over 600 community members have come to our conevenings for the Ngilai Community Wildlife Conservancy since July alone!
+To illustrate, over 600 community members have come to our convenings for the Ngilai Community Wildlife Conservancy since July alone!
 Together, they are shaping their community priorities and leading the development of a comprehensive five-year Community Conservancy Plan.
 This process is supported by Legado in partnership with Northern Rangelands Trust to guide this transformative process.

 The progress in Northern Kenya is truly exciting, and I am excited to see what the future holds for Ngilai Community Wildlife Conservancy and their five-year community Legacy Management Plan, buoyed by community priorities from over 25 community meetings in the past months.”